 High quality research depends on listening to the voices of children and young people, as well as their families and carers, taking account of their experiences, priorities and perspectives.
 This process of joint working is vital to how we design and carry out our research.

 We involve and engage patients and the public in our research through:

 - Involvement: We aim to actively consult, involve and listen to patients and members of the public about their views on our research.
-We do this via our Young Person’s advisory Group (YPAG) and our Parent/Carer Research Advisory Group.
+We do this via our GOSH Young Persons' Advisory Group for research (YPAG) and our GOSH Parent and Carer Research Advisory Group (PCAG).

-- Engagement: We aim to raise awareness of research carried out by BRC and GOSH researchers amongst patients and members of the public.
+- Engagement: We aim to raise awareness of research carried out by NIHR GOSH BRC and GOSH researchers amongst patients and members of the public.

-If you are a member of the public, patient, family member or carer of someone being treated at GOSH, you might want to join one of our advisory groups – email us at at email@example.com and take a look at what we do below.
+If you are a patient, sibling of a patient, member of the public, family member or carer of a child or young person being treated at GOSH, you might want to join one of our advisory groups – email us at at email@example.com and take a look at what we do below.

-We have recently set up a group with parents and carers to improve the quality of research.
-No specialist knowledge in health or research is needed as we will provide training and support to help with getting involved.
+No specialist knowledge in health or research is needed as we will provide support to help with getting involved.

 Please check our BRC events page for details of upcoming events.